MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-revenue-opportunities.md

 This environment is a safe one to play in, because you can choose not to save your changes.
 But if you do save them, you can always return to the **Learning center** for a new copy of this sample.

-We hope this tour has shown how Power BI dashboards, Q&A, and reports can provide insights into sample data.
+We hope this tour has shown how Power BI dashboards and reports can provide insights into sample data.
 Now it's your turn.
 Connect to your own data.
 With Power BI, you can connect to a wide variety of data sources.
 To learn more, see [Get started creating in the Power BI service](../fundamentals/service-get-started.md).